 There are many terms used when describing tying fishing knots, marine knots, and other types of knots.
-Two words I will use in the descriptions of my favorite knots will be
+Two words commonly used in the descriptions of these knots will be

 Albright Knot Step One